Fall 2020 Review

 Members of our Apprentice Dance Company and Dance Troupe also recently participated in Love Your Body Week, a national campaign sponsored through the National Honor Society for Dance Arts (NHSDA) and the National Dance Education Organization (NDEO), encourages body positivity among dancers.
 Our dancers provided affirming messages for each other digitally through Jamboards and participated in discussions promoting healthy lifestyle choices and sisterhood!

 Also, in case you missed it!
 CONSTRUCTION ALERT!
 Our dedicated dance studio in The Harry and Jeanette Weinberg Auditorium is undergoing a renovation!
-Gerstung International, a world-renown manufacturer, is currently installing a sprung floor featuring a new subfloor and marley floor to ensure the continued safety of our dancers.
-Our ballet barres are also being upgraded!
-Construction is expected to finish in the next few days.
-Check back for a final update on this fantastic facility upgrade!
+Gerstung International, a world-renown manufacturer, has completed installation of a sprung floor featuring a new subfloor and marley floor to ensure the continued safety of our dancers.
+Our ballet barres were also upgraded!
+To wrap up the new look, the studio was repainted!

 Our Visual Arts students will be among the first to take a virtual tour of the Walters Art Museum in early December!
 During the semester, our photography students photographed Mercy’s beautiful 26 acre campus, exploring unique perspectives such as an “ant’s eye view”!
 Additionally, our students in the Studio Tech class began exploring new mediums while journaling for inspiration.